-On US 87 in Stanford, turn south at Lewis & Clark National Forest access for Dry Wolf; first bluebird box 2 miles.
+On US 87 in Stanford, turn south at Helena-Lewis & Clark National Forest access for Dry Wolf; first bluebird box 2 miles.
 At 4.2 miles follow signs to Dry Wolf Campground.
 Retrace route 6.3 miles, turn east on gravel road for five miles.
 Turn right at 'T' intersection, following the widest, best-graveled roads at any junction until you reach bluebird box number 91 in 10.7 miles.
 Retrace route to sign for Stanford.
 Follow signs down Running Wolf drainage to starting point in 11.7 miles.

 This high-occupancy trail has fledged more than 7,000 bluebirds since 1992.
 Best bluebird viewing April through August.

 Grasslands, coniferous woods, aspen, streamside, burned forest, wetland.